 There is a general trend towards the increased use of wideband codecs.
 They provide superior voice quality and this can reduce voice quality degradation due to transcoding.
 Support of wideband codecs by carriers is optional.
 However, when a carrier supports wideband codecs, this section applies and specifies what needs to be supported.
-The codecs to be supported for wideband transmission are:
+Additional information about wideband voice codecs and usages can be found in i3 Forum white paper "Enabling HD Voice continuity in International calls [110].
+The codecs that shall be supported for wideband transmission are:

 Group 1.
 Mandatory Wideband codecs () Group 2.
 Optional Wideband codecs

 G.722 (generally used by fixed network

 operators)

-AMR-WB (generally used by mobile network
+G.722.2 (AMR-WB, generally used by mobile

-operators)
+network operators)